libretro/docs/docs/library/beetledc.md

 ## Extensions

-Content that can be loaded by the Reicast core have the following file extensions:
+Content that can be loaded by the BeetleDC core have the following file extensions:

 - .cdi
 - .gdi